 Latvia!
-It’s Luna the traveling pooch’s third new country visited in 2019.
+It’s Luna the traveling pooch’s third new country visited in 2019 (and then visited again in 2020).
 It’s off the beaten track.
 It’s ringed by sandy beaches and pine forests.
 And its capital is a cute little cobbled patchwork surrounded by a sprawling city along a river.

 Should you visit Latvia?
 I vote yes.
 Our beach adventures and adorable country inns were a lovely vacation.

 And how will Latvia be if you’re traveling with a dog in tow?

 The answer is that Latvia is one of the most pet-friendly places we’ve been so far.
 Read on to learn more.